EWU logo

 c.
 Senior Capstone: All students must complete ITGS 400: Interdisciplinary Senior Capstone.
 For some majors, students may fulfill this requirement by completing a departmental capstone or thesis course.

 d.
-Foreign Language: Students pursuing a Bachelor of Arts in Business (BAE) or Bachelor of Arts Education (BAE) must complete two years of a single language in high school or one year of a single language in college.
-American Sign Language (ASL) courses can be used to satisfy the foreign language requirement.
+World Language: Students pursuing a Bachelor of Arts degree (BA) must complete two years of a single language in high school or one year of a single language in college.
+American Sign Language (ASL) courses can be used to satisfy the World Language requirement.

 4-5.
 Degree Program Requirements